 France has a substantial business presence in Morocco and a large Moroccan diaspora in its own country.
-Spain is bordering Morocco the south, and need to nurture good diplomatic relations to its neighbour, primarily of immigration reasons.
+Spain is bordering Morocco to the south, and needs to nurture good diplomatic relations with its neighbour, primarily of immigration reasons.

 The duo France and Spain defend Morocco in all contexts.
 Together the governments and political parties from Spain and France succeed in exercising such pressure on the EU's bodies, that even the EU's policies is coloured by Moroccan positions.
-Attempts from Northern European, African or Latin American states to limit the allience's influence has so far prooven difficult.
+Attempts from Northern European, African or Latin American states to limit the alliance's influence has so far proven difficult.

 A group called ‘Friends of Western Sahara’ functions informally vis-à-vis the UN Security Council in the development of the council's resolutions.
 The group has not been formally appointed, and does not have a formal mandate.
 None of the five states in the group are particularly good friends of the people of Western Sahara, and Spain and France have two of the seats.
 All attempts to change the composition of the group are being rejected by those states who already claim to be ‘members' of the group.

-As the Franco regime collapsed in Spain, the Spanis government alerted the UN unilaterally that it had terminated its responsibilities in the territory.
+As the Franco regime collapsed in Spain, the Spanish government alerted the UN unilaterally that it had terminated its responsibilities in the territory.
 This announcement has not been recognised.
-The UN Legal Office in 2002 expressed that Spain could not act in such manner, and the territory hence remains on the UN General Assembly's list of colonies.
+The UN Legal Office in 2002 expressed that Spain could not act in such a manner, and the territory hence remains on the UN General Assembly's list of colonies.
 The supreme court of Spain in 2015 concluded that Spain still holds the responsibility as administering power of the territory, something that the political leadership of the country refuses to accept.
-The Spanish government to this date refer to the unlitateral decision of the Franco regime to give the territory to Morcoco in violation of the principles of the UN Charter.
+The Spanish government to this date refers to the unilateral decision of the Franco regime to give the territory to Morocco in violation of the principles of the UN Charter.

-For an easy introduction the peace process that failed, check this report from 2016.
+For an easy introduction to the peace process that failed, check this report from 2016.